Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The legal recourse against falsified or illegally distributed medicines can be found under the Drug Administration Law, the Product Quality Law, the Consumer Protection Law and the Criminal Law.
 Violations can be addressed with either administrative or criminal procedures.

-Breaches of licensing requirements, quality standards, good clinical, manufacturing and distribution practices and labelling rules (among other things) will mainly be enforced by the China Food and Drug Administration (CFDA) and their respective local counterparts.
-The CFDA is also responsible for initiating administrative procedures against falsified or illegal drug distribution.
+Breaches of, among other things, licensing requirements, quality standards, good clinical, manufacturing and distribution practices and labelling rules, promotional rules for pharmaceutical products will mainly be enforced by State Administration of Market Regulation (SAMR) and their respective local counterparts.
+The SAMR is also responsible for initiating administrative procedures against falsified or illegal drug distribution.
 Parties that manufacture, distribute or sell counterfeit drugs face penalties including:

 - confiscation of counterfeits and illegal revenues;